hieuvp/learning-bash-script/variables/README.md

 - PATH, HOME, SECONDS, IFS, etc.
 - You don't want to override them by mistake

-Good habit

-- Use lower-case names for your variables

 ## Using Variables in A Script

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/take-note.sh) -->